Wallmartboss/goit-js-hw-12/README.md

-GoIT-JS-HW-11
+GoIT-JS-HW-12

-Eleventh homework of JavaScript
+Twelfth homework of JavaScript